Logo of the The Poor Swiss

 Finpension Invest vs Selma

-Selma is another Robo-advisor that has a stronger target on beginners.
+Selma is another robo-advisor that has a stronger target on beginners.
 They aim to make investing simple, without the bells and whistles.

 Selma only gives you the choice between sustainable and standard investment.
 Apart from this, you will have no choice on the portfolio.
 The portfolio will be chosen based on your answers to the questions from the risk assessment.
 This makes it easier for beginners, but almost much less flexible than Finpension Invest.